Orion-Pax01/Pracs/CI/README.md

-CI Pracs
-content and style images are for prac 6
+CI Pracs, content and style images are for prac 6